Cholpon Orozobekova

-Cholpon Orozobekova (Чолпон Орозобекова; born November 17, 1975, in At-Bashy District, Naryn Region, former Kyrgyz SSR) is a Geneva-based conflict analyst and expert on security issues, such as counterterrorism, climate change and renewable energy.
-She is a Founder and Director of the Bulan Institute for Peace Innovations, a peacebuilding organization based in Geneva.
-She speaks in Kyrgyz, Russian, English, and French.
+Cholpon Orozobekova (Чолпон Орозобекова; born 17 November 1975 in At-Bashy District, Naryn Region, then Kyrgyz SSR) is a Geneva‑based conflict analyst and an expert on security issues, including counterterrorism, climate change and renewable energy.
+She is the founder and director of the Bulan Institute for Peace Innovations, a peacebuilding organisation based in Geneva.
+She speaks Kyrgyz, Russian, English and French.

 Biography

-Cholpon Orozobekova was born on November 17, 1975, in At-Bashy district of the Naryn region of Kyrgyzstan in a teacher's family.
+Cholpon Orozobekova was born on 17 November 1975 in the At‑Bashy district of the Naryn region of Kyrgyzstan, into a family of teachers.

-She studied in then called Pogranichnik secondary school in the village of Pogranichnik (nowadays the village of Kazybek, named after Kazybek Mambetimin-uulu (1901-1936), the dissident poet murdered by the Stalinist regime for his verses against Bolsheviks.)
+She attended what was then called the Pogranichnik secondary school in the village of Pogranichnik, now known as Kazybek, after the dissident poet Kazybek Mambetimin‑uulu (1901–1936), who was murdered by the Stalinist regime for his verses against the Bolsheviks.

-She graduated at the Faculty of Journalism at the Kyrgyz State University named after Ishenaly Arabayev.
+She graduated from the Faculty of Journalism at Kyrgyz State University, named after Ishenaly Arabayev.

-She holds three Master's degrees from Geneva-based public universities:
+She holds three master's degrees, all from Geneva‑based public universities: